North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 If you’re looking for hidden gems in Italy and you love medieval villages as much as I do, then Borgo Medievale di Canale di Tenno will steal your heart!

 Only a few km away from Lake Tenno, you’ll find cobbled alleys, stone houses, and archways that will take you back in time.
+It also houses a museum dedicated to the painter Giacomo Vittone who fell in love with this adorable hamlet and included it in some of his artworks.

 Make another stop at Castello di Tenno (right next to the hotel and restaurant Antica Croce), a castle that hides a few more charming medieval alleys behind it.

 I have to say that as tiny as these places are, they are seriously some of the most enchanting spots I’ve ever had the pleasure to visit.
+Not too far from there, you can also visit the Varone Waterfall.

 Riva Del Garda

-Riva del Garda is famous for being a perfect spot to enjoy all sorts of water sports, but it is also great for a casual stroll, so visiting it is definitely one of the best things to do in Trentino (one of the two provinces of the Trentino-Alto Adige region).
+Riva del Garda is famous for being a perfect spot to enjoy all sorts of water sports, but it is also great for a casual stroll, so visiting it is definitely one of the best things to do in Trentino, one of the two provinces of the Trentino-Alto Adige region.

 It has a few historical points of interest like Torre Apponale and Porta di San Michele, incredible views, and a vibrant yet laid-back atmosphere.